 Stimulate the production of bone-forming cells and increase bone mineral density by consuming veggies rich in vitamin C. These are broccoli, onions, cabbage, and other green and yellow vegetables.

 Eating 80-100 grams of protein every day has been shown to slow bone loss.
+Protein comes primarily from meats, eggs, nuts and seeds.

 The main protein in bones, collagen, contains the amino acids that help build bone, muscle, and other tissues.